revops-io/revops.js/README.md

 - Buttons
   - Primary Buttons
   - Secondary Buttons
+- Text Links

 #### Content Width
-At the very top of the Demo section of `defaultStyles.css`, the `.section-width` CSS class controls the width of the content of the form fields
+The `.section-width` CSS class controls the width of the content of the form fields.

 #### Inputs & Dropdowns
 Both inputs and dropdowns require their CSS styles to be passed through the `inputStyles` prop on the `<PaymentMethod />` component.
 Commonly-used CSS rules are supported, as well as pseudo-classes such as `:focus` and `::placeholder`.